bBravee/weather-app-react/README.md

 ```
 This will start the app on http://localhost:3000/.

+Enter the name of the city and press enter key to get the weather conditions.

 ## API Endpoints

 The app uses 3 different API endpoints to retrieve the weather data: